 Q&A with Sara Schiavone

-Sara is an associate in the firm’s Litigation group.
+Sara is in the firm’s Litigation group.
 Her work focuses on complex commercial and tort litigation, including product liability cases and e-discovery.

 What is the best advice you’ve received about how to be a successful attorney?

 Practice as if you were the one sitting on the opposite side of the desk/conference table.
 As attorneys, it’s imperative to never lose sight of the fact that our work affects our client’s personal and professional lives.
 Attorneys need to be cognizant of their clients’ concerns, needs, and goals, and represent them accordingly.
 My goal is to be the attorney whom I would call if the roles were reversed and I was the client.